 - 10.1 After all the relevant information and documents have been exchanged or as soon as it is practicable, the parties shall negotiate with a view to settling the matter at the earliest opportunity on both liability and quantum.
-Litigation should not be commenced prematurely if there are reasonable prospects for a settlement. - 10.2 If, after reasonable effort has been made to settle the matter, but there are no reasonable prospects of settlement after a time period of at least 8 weeks from the date of receipt of the letter of claim, save where paragraphs 4.2 or 4.5 apply, the claimant may commence legal action after giving - (a) 2 clear days' notice (Form 3 in this protocol) by fax or e-mail to the insurer; or - (b) 7 clear days' notice (Form 3 in this protocol) by certificate of posting to the potential defendant, where the defence is not handled by an insurer. - 10.3 Where the claimant has earlier given notice that the offer being made was final, and legal proceedings would be commenced in the event that the potential defendant did not accept the offer within the specified timeframe, Form 3 need not be sent.
+Litigation should not be commenced prematurely if there are reasonable prospects for a settlement. - 10.2 If, after reasonable effort has been made to settle the matter, but there are no reasonable prospects of settlement after a time period of at least 8 weeks from the date of receipt of the letter of claim, save where paragraphs 4.2 or 4.5 apply, the claimant may commence legal action after giving - (a) 2 clear days' notice (Form 3 in this protocol) by e-mail, fax or certificate of posting to the insurer; or - (b) 7 clear days' notice (Form 3 in this protocol) by e-mail, fax or certificate of posting to the potential defendant, where the defence is not handled by an insurer.

+10.3 Where the claimant has earlier given notice that the offer being made was final, and legal proceedings would be commenced in the event that the potential defendant did not accept the offer within the specified timeframe, Form 3 need not be sent.